StoreConnect/storeconnect-ontologies-api/tools/query-server/README.md

     docker-compose up -d

-_Note: The `-d` option that starts composition's containers in background mode.
+_Note: The `-d` option starts composition's containers in background mode.
 Use the `--help` option for more details_

 #### Server configuration

-When composition is running, associated `virtuoso` service reads configuration from the [./conf/virtuoso.env](./conf/virtuoso.env) configuration file.
+When composition is running, associated `storeconnect-virtuoso` service reads configuration from the [./conf/virtuoso.env](./conf/virtuoso.env) configuration file.

 By default, configuration fits for a standard machine (e.g., common RAM capacity).
-Refer to [this](https://github.com/tenforce/docker-virtuoso#ini-configuration) and [this](http://docs.openlinksw.com/virtuoso/dbadm/#virtini) if you want to customize your instance with specific configuration.
+Refer to [this](https://github.com/tenforce/docker-virtuoso#ini-configuration) and [this](http://docs.openlinksw.com/virtuoso/dbadm/#virtini) if you want to customize your instance with a more appropriate configuration.

 #### Import a StoreConnect's ontology

-When StoreConnect's ontology query server is ran for the first time, then server is empty and no ontology is loaded.
+When StoreConnect's ontology query server is ran for the first time, the server is empty and no ontology is loaded.
 To load an ontology:

-1. Access to the StoreConnect server's web form by browsing to `<docker host>:8090`
+1. Access to the StoreConnect server's web form by browsing to `<docker host>:8090`, where `<docker host>` is the associated Docker host (`localhost` by default if using a native Docker installation)
 2. Access to the `Conductor` menu
 3. Type the username/password (`dba`/`dba` by default)
 4. Access to the `LinkedData` tab